pingswept/me30-website/content/notes/discriminatory-design.md

 ### Step 2 – Interest and Power Analysis

 Different stakeholders can be located on a 2-dimensional plot of relative interest (the importance to stakeholder) vs power (influence over technology).
-Weighing potential benefits and burdens and considering whether they align with one’s values can help engineers come to a decision on whether or not to pursue a project or design change.
+Weighing potential benefits and burdens according to stakeholder position can help engineers come to a decision on whether or not to pursue a project or design change.

 **Interest** means how much a stakeholder will be affected by the technology, whether or not they are aware of that impact.